cestabrooks/Shopify-Image-Repository/README.md

 * [Pillow](https://python-pillow.org/)

 ## Setup
-To run this project, use the package manager [pip](https://pip.pypa.io/en/stable/) to install Pillow.
+The `main.py` will attempt to automatically install the necessary libraries itself using the package manager [pip](https://pip.pypa.io/en/stable/).

+If errors are encoutered, you can attempt to install it yourself using the following command.
 ```bash
 pip install pillow
 ```